LinuxpowerLudo/Pairs-Trading-Project/README.md

 *Disclaimer: this is a purely educational project.
 Be aware that backtested performance may often be deceptive – trade at your own risk!*

-In this project, three methods were used to assess the spread between chosen stock pairs: Johansen's Test, modified Cointegrated Augmented Dickey Fuller Test (or as I reffered to in this project as "Cointegrated Kendall's Tau test", and Kalman Filters.
+In this project, three methods were used to assess the spread between chosen stock pairs: Johansen's Test, modified Cointegrated Augmented Dickey Fuller Test (or as I reffered to in this project, "Cointegrated Kendall's Tau test"), and Kalman Filters.

 The core buy and sell signal framework of the three approaches below are similar to that of a simple bollinger bands strategy, only we are trading the spread between two stocks in a pair:-